Stretford Regeneration

 Private bus companies will inform schools of revised drop off locations.
 For those public busses that used Kingsway to collect and drop off, the adjacent stop on Edge Lane, Urmston Lane and Chester Road will be used.

-How to walk to the Mall and tram with the eastbound lanes closed
+How to walk to the Mall with the footpath closures

 We will provide regular updates by way of: